GRAPHEREX/Communication-iOS/README.md

 ## Contributing Code

-Instructions on how to setup your development environment and build Signal-iOS can be found in [BUILDING.md](https://github.com/signalapp/Signal-iOS/blob/master/BUILDING.md).
-Other useful instructions for development can be found in the [Development Guide wiki page](https://github.com/signalapp/Signal-iOS/wiki/Development-Guide).
-We also recommend reading the [contribution guidelines](https://github.com/signalapp/Signal-iOS/blob/master/CONTRIBUTING.md).
+Instructions on how to setup your development environment and build Grapherex-iOS can be found in [BUILDING.md]

-## Contributing Ideas

-Have something you want to say about Signal Foundation projects or want to be part of the conversation?
-Get involved in the [community forum](https://community.signalusers.org).

 ## Cryptography Notice